How to teach kids: your guide to a career in early education

 How to teach kids in the age of tech

-One final point to note is that the way technology has grown has transformed how many children learn.
-Tablets and smartphones are everywhere, providing access to information and distraction in equal measure.
+One final point to note is that the way technology has grown has grown and influenced the way many children learn.
 Children nowadays have wide access to technology, and often have their own tablets and laptops in the classroom.
-It’s now imperative that teachers understand how to encourage children to use their technology to learn, rather than to distract themselves with.
+It’s now imperative that Teachers understand how to encourage children to use their technology to learn and explore the world around them.

 Even more modern developments such as Virtual Reality (VR) are offering new opportunities to teachers.
 To put this simply: it’s an exciting time to enter the world of education, and you’ll be at the forefront of leading change to transform how students learn.